efrigo88/docker-chromadb-lab/README.md

 # PDF Text Analysis with ChromaDB

-This project processes PDF documents, extracts text, and performs semantic search using ChromaDB and Sentence Transformers.
+This project processes PDF documents, extracts text, and performs semantic search using ChromaDB and Ollama embeddings.

 ## Project Structure